finley/SSM/README.md

 # Simple State Manager
-**SSM** (Simple State Manager) is a tool that can be used to ensure consistent state across a large number of machines.
+**SSM** (Simple State Manager) is a tool that can be used to ensure consistent configuration state across a large number of machines.

 SSM includes the following features, among others: